Do you know how to improve SEO on website?

 These ten articles we will use for analyzing, so follow these steps because you have to do this for all top 10 articles.

-In our next step, you need to select an article by clicking on it, then click on Queries and again make a filter from highest impressions.
+In our next step, you need to select an article by clicking on it, then clicking on Queries, and again make a filter from highest impressions.
 Take a look at the photo below.

-In our example, a keyword “raw honey” has impressions over 70 thousand which is pretty high, but CTR is under 3%.
-The main reason why CTR is not high is our position in Google result (you can see that the average position is 7).
+In our example, the keyword “raw honey” has impressions of over 70 thousand, which is pretty high, but CTR is under 3%.
+The main reason why CTR is not high is our position in Google results (you can see that the average position is 7).

 What can we do about that?

-Well, to improve CTR we can change the title of the article (we should do that by analyzing the titles of articles which are in Google result positioned higher than we are) and we can try to change a description of the article and make it more interesting in 2-3 sentences.
+Well, to improve CTR, we can change the title of the article (we should do that by analyzing the titles of articles which are in Google result positioned higher than we are).
+We can try to change a description of the article and make it more attractive in 2-3 sentences.

-You have to work on improving your position in Google result for keywords with the highest impressions.
-To improve a number of impressions you need to share your article through different channels so it will be available to more people.
+You have to work on improving your position in Google results for keywords with the highest impressions.
+To improve the number of impressions, you need to share your article through different channels to be available to more people.

-Next step, click on Countries and then analyze top 5 countries which are giving you the most visitors.
-For those countries, your page must be in a high position in Google result.
-Also, now we have to mention “time“, you need to check how long is needed to load your page in these countries (check the step Step 5 in GA).
+Next step, click on Countries and then analyze the top 5 countries which are giving you the most visitors.
+For those countries, your page must be in a high position in Google results.
+Also, now we have to mention “time“, you need to check how long is required to load your page in these countries (check step Step 5 in GA).

-Next thing we need to check in GSC are links to our article.
-So, click on Internal Links->Chose to show 500 rows and find your article.
-To find your article press CTRl+F and type a keyword from the caption of your article (we have typed “raw”).
+The next thing we need to check in GSC are links to our article.
+So, click on Internal Links-> Chose to show 500 rows and find your article.
+To find your article, press CTRl+F and type a keyword from the caption of your article (we have typed “raw”).

-You have to gravitate to having as many links as possible because the higher the number of the links, the higher will Google rank your content and you will get a better position in Google results.
+You have to gravitate to having as many links as possible because the higher the number of the links, the higher will Google rank your content, and get a better position in Google results.

-Next task is to open your article on the web and check out how many backlinks do you have to your web page and then check how many links do you have in total; you do that by simply counting links.
+The next task is to open your article on the web, check out how many backlinks you have to your web page, and check how many links you have in total.
+You do that by simply counting links.
 This number should be as high as possible.

-Our next tool is GA, so go to your project and start with a click on the All Web Site Data.
+Our following tool is GA, so go to your project and start by clicking on the All Web Site Data.

-Next step is to set the period for which we want to analyze our article.
+The next step is to set the period for which we want to analyze our article.
 So, click on the Behaviour -> Overview -> Date.
-Here you can also compare Date to the previous year or some other period interesting to you.
+Here you can also compare the Date to the previous year or some other period interesting to you.